Avinash9k5r/Egg_Timer/README.md

 # EGG TIMER
-A simple way to generate Greeting Card.
+A simple stopwatch.

-You can open it with Android Studio in Computer.
-This app will ask some information regarding the greeting card and when you click "Create" button, it will generate a beautiful greeting card only for you.
+You can easily open this on Android Studio and start working on this.
+Feel free to suggest ideas or solve any existing issue.